entrecode/ec.doc/doc/resources/auth.md

 ##### Input
 To login and optionally register using a Google or Facebook account, follow this relation (simple GET).
 Note that the `clientID` query string parameter is still needed, as well as an `invite` (here also sent as query string parameter) if configured.
 The user will redirected to the auth provider for credentials.

+## Logout

+Log out a user.
+The used access token's `validUntil` timestamp will be altered to now, which makes it unusable for further actions.
+This only affects this one access token – if the account is still logged in at another device, this is unaffected by the logout operation.

+**Variant A: GET**

+A plain GET request, usable for Hyperlinking, with the access token to invalidate attached as query string value for `token`.

+**Variant B: POST**

+POST request with Bearer authentication.
+The used token will be invalidated.

+Both requests also require a valid `clientID`.
+The user agent will get redirected back to the registered callback URL.

 ##  Authentication Response